apple-fritter/ploop.rs/README.md

 Calling External Program: The program calls the external program specified by the program_name argument, passing the processed columns as an argument.
 This code snippet is currently commented out in the provided implementation, so you would need to add the necessary code to make the actual external program call.

 Error Handling: The program handles various potential errors.
 It reports any parsing errors that occur during the conversion of command-line arguments to the appropriate types.
 It also checks for errors when opening the TSV file and reading its contents.
-If any errors occur, they are propagated up and displayed to the user.R
+If any errors occur, they are propagated up and displayed to the user.

+---

 ## Notable changes
 * The use of Rust's `standard error` handling mechanisms.
 In the original script, errors would simply be printed to the console and the program would continue running.
 The Rust program, however, prints errors to standard error and exits with a non-zero exit code, which is a common convention in Unix-based systems.